 Amoy Street Food Centre

-Amoy Food Centre sports an enviable location near the central business district.
-It’s a favourite food court among Singapore’s caffeine-wired office workers crunching numbers nearby.
+Located steps from the financial district, Amoy Food Centre is a favourite food court among Singapore’s caffeine-wired office workers crunching numbers nearby.

-Like nearby Lau Pa Sat, the top hawker stalls at Amoy Food Centre suffer from long queues at peak meal times.
-(And you’ll find that they’re often closed at other times of the day.
-You’ve been warned.)
+Like at nearby Lau Pa Sat, I noticed that the top hawker stalls at Amoy Food Centre suffer from long queues at peak meal times.
+(And when peeking in while walking by at other times of the day, I often found them closed.)

 Other popular stalls at Amoy Street include Ah Ter Teochew Fishball Noodles (#01-14) and Han Kee Fish Soup (#02-129).